A Hospice Chaplain's Field Guide to Caregiving

 2.

-return to the middle Sections 3 & 4 to complete the Process (No. 3) & Journaling exercises (No. 4) for this section.
-It's a DIY journal with pages for you to print ou
+NOTE: read along with the book's text below After listening, return to the middle Sections 3 & 4 to complete the Process & Journaling exercises for this section.

 Introduction to the Book & this Resiliency Workshop